timwie/steward/README.md

   the Postgres database, you only need to backup the latter.

 #### Upgrading
+- You can check for new releases using the `/info` command.
 - If the [changelog](CHANGELOG.md) does not state otherwise, you can simply exchange the `steward` executable to upgrade to a newer version.
 - New versions may alter the database schema on launch.